If you’re looking for the ideal Spanish getaway, make your way to Menorca, one of the most charming Balearic islands.

 Museo de Menorca is housed in a Baroque-style convent building in Mahon, which is a lovely architectural feat.
 There are open courtyards in the middle of the building and much of it is crafted from local stone, with towering columns and open archways.

-Admission is free on Sundays, Tuesday, and Thursdays from 3.00pm to 6.00pm, so you may as well stop by on a free afternoon!
+Admission is free on Sundays, Tuesdays, and Thursdays from 3.00 pm to 6.00 pm, so you may as well stop by on a free afternoon!

 Probe the Past at Museo Militar de Menorca

 In stark contrast to Museo de Menorca, the Military Museum is full of war relics and artifacts to help visitors understand the bloody history of the island.
 Also located in Mahon, this museum is housed in 18th century barracks, making for an interesting visit, for sure.

 Here, you can learn about the different times Menorca was occupied by foreign lands and the influence they had on the island’s culture.
 You can also see ancient weapons here and learn about other war sites on the island to visit in the future.